ebanner/extipy/README.md

 # extipy

-Kernel manager for connecting to IPython kernels started outside of Jupyter
+Kernel manager for connecting to IPython kernels started outside of Jupyter.

 ## Installation